 Some people say the tradition of giving presents at Christmas goes back to the story of the Three Wise Men giving gifts of gold, frankincense and myrrh.

-Over the years it became common practice to give money at Yuletide.
-Landowners would present hardworking and loyal staff with a Christmas ‘Box’, the origin of the name ‘Boxing Day’.
-Even today we often offer tradesmen (and women) a small sum for their services throughout the year.
+Wherever the tradition originated, during the Middle Ages it became common to give money at Yuletide.
+Land owners would present hardworking and loyal staff with a Christmas ‘Box’ and the tradition led to the name ‘Boxing Day’.
+Even today people often give tradespeople a special gift for their hard work during the year.

 Another Christmas tradition is believed to have been brought over to Britain by Prince Albert, the husband of Queen Victoria.
 On the Sunday before Advent, families gathered in the kitchen to help make the Christmas pudding.

 A silver sixpence was placed into the pudding mix and every member of the household gave the mix a stir.
 Whoever found the sixpence in their own piece of the pudding on Christmas Day would see it as a sign that they would enjoy wealth and good luck in the year to come.